oxidecomputer/openapi-lint/README.md

 In general, we use the typical Rust naming conventions.

-- All type names should be PascalCase.
+- All type names should be `PascalCase`.
-- All `operation_id`s should be snake_case.
+- All `operation_id`s should be `snake_case`.
-- All operation properties should be snake_case
+- All operation properties should be `snake_case`.
-- All struct (and struct enum variant) members should be snake_case.
+- All struct (and struct enum variant) members should be `snake_case`.
+- All enum variants should be `snake_case`.
+(Note that depending on the serde tagging scheme used, variant names may appear in OpenAPI as either struct property names (external tagging) or as constant values (internal or adjacent tagging).
+The choice of `snake_case` makes naming uniform regardless of the tagging scheme.)

-Type names are already PascalCase by normal Rust conventions.
+Type names are already `PascalCase` by normal Rust conventions.
 If you need (really?) to have a type with a non-PascalCase name, you can renamed it like
 this: